Even though knife throwing goes back hundreds of years, it was only in 2009 that knife throwing experienced its modern revival.

 But let’s be realistic here!

-Knives used in combat are NOT thrown (yes, there are certainly some exceptions to this, but these are weird, rare situations).
-Rather, if you need to defend yourself at a distance, you are going to use a firearm or pepper spray.
+Knives used in combat are NOT thrown (yes, there are certainly some exceptions to this, but these are rare situations).
+Instead, you will use a firearm or pepper spray if you need to defend yourself at a distance.

 You’d be foolish to throw a knife at the attacker.
 If you miss, you are left without a weapon.
-Even if you do hit the attacker, there’s no guarantee that it will stop the attacker.
+Even if you hit the attacker, there’s no guarantee it will stop them.

 The only time knives would be used in combat is for close-range attacks.
 Then, they wouldn’t be thrown.
-You’d sneak up on the enemy and stab them.
-Not thrown from a distance!
+You’d sneak up on the enemy and stab them, not throw from a distance!